MestreLion/git-tools/README.md

 Install
 -------

-On recent Debian, Ubuntu 16.04+, Mint and its derivatives, most tools are in the repositories as `git-restore-mtime`:
+On recent Debian, Ubuntu 16.04+, Mint and their derivatives, most tools are in the repositories as `git-restore-mtime`:

 	sudo apt install git-restore-mtime

+On Fedora 27+ and EPEL 6+, as root:

+	yum install git-tools

+Gentoo Testing, also as root:

+	emerge dev-vcs/git-tools

 For manual installing to get most recent updates, just clone the repository and add the install directory to your `$PATH`